aldent95/NotEvil-Watchdogs/README.md

 The Projects page initially only has two buttons which are New project Button and logout link.

-After you have made a new project you can then Add a log to the project or go to the project's visulaisation page and well as the previous options.
+After you have made a new project you can then Add a log to the project or go to the project's visulaisation page with the same add log options.

 #### Visualisation Page